 From a production point of view there are some important changes supporting the growth too, as the manufacturing equivalent of Moore's Law sees many of the advantages of the big brewers stripped away by powerful, smaller production line technologies that help brewers, and SMEs of all kinds compete with the bigger boys.

 The growth of craft beer is not purely a UK thing, of course – the same cultural drivers are to be found in many countries around the world, including the number one beer drinking country (as of 2014), Czech Republic.
 Not far behind as a nation of beer lovers, and with a proud heritage of craft beer of their own, is the US.
-We have a great little case study of a craft brewery which took advantage of factory software and modern automation systems here.

 A craft beer must sell on the attention to flavour and boutique – even fashion – element of their products.
 With smaller runs and more variety, this fits very well into modern manufacturing techniques.
 However, batch consistency and overall efficiency are of paramount importance; and it's here that capturing and managing data with software and controlling processes with automation so that real time changes to production can maintain product consistency come to the fore.

 Here's an illustrative snippet from the case study of the US Craft beer linked above:

 For example, the new system enables the brewer to track how a pressure variance (caused by mash density variances) affects product quality and make inline corrections to improve throughput.
 But when that same pressure information can be correlated to outlet flow or buffer tank level, he can also better plan and execute machine maintenance activities.
 The system enables operators to pass information accurately between shifts with a permanent record that can be relied upon for regulatory compliance purposes.
 The master brewer can watch multiple variables at different phases of the production process all from a single position, rather than patrolling the plant floor.